-Questions from candidates about the City and its programs and services may be directed to candidates@sprucegrove.org.
+Questions from candidates about the City and its programs and services may be directed to candidaterequests@sprucegrove.org.
 Please note that candidate information requests will be treated in accordance with the privacy provisions set out in Freedom of Information and Protection of Privacy Act.
-The City will endeavour to provide responses within one business day to questions received prior to Election Day.
-However, as the election draws near, it cannot guarantee that a response will be provided by Election Day.